XavierSpycy/NumPyMultilayerPerceptron/README.md

 ## :sparkles: 5.
 Testing on a Complex Dataset
 ### 5.1 Dataset Overview
 Our datasets, comprising both a training and test set, are **extremely balanced**.
 The number of features stands at 128, and label classes are integers ranging from 0 to 9.
-Notably, in my implementation, the multilayer perceptron automatically one-hot encodes them.
-Each class has 5,000 samples in the training set and 1,000 in the test set.
-Since these datasets are privately owned, they aren't uploaded to the GitHub repo.
-If interested, kindly email me, and I'll share a **portion** of the data for verification purposes.
-[Email me](mailto:jixu9182@uni.sydney.edu.au)
+Notably, in our implementation, the multilayer perceptron automatically one-hot encodes them.
+Each class has 5,000 samples in the training set and 1,000 in the test set. **Datasets were released in the update on Oct.
+2, 2023.**

 ### 5.2 Step-by-Step Guide
 #### Step 1.
 Import Required Libraries & Modules